bigyihsuan/rusty_deque/README.md

 * `in`: Pushes the current loop index.
 * `while`: Pops 2 blocks: a condition block, and a body block.
 The body block executes while the condition block is true.
 More specifically, it runs the condition block first, checks for a truthy value on the top/front of the deque (depending on which side `while` was called on), and if so, executes the body block.
 This then repeats until it sees a falsy value after executing the condition block.
 * `break`: Exit the current loop.
-* `itl`: If-Then-Else.
+* `ite`: If-Then-Else.
 Pops 3 blocks: a condtion block, a true block, and a false block.
 The blocks execute based on the condition block's output.
 If true, the true block executes.
 If false, the false block executes.

 ## Input and Output